 Walking around made us hungry and we tried to search for an establishment where we can settle for a while and have our breakfast.
 There are familiar restaurant along Calle Crisologo, like Max's restaurant which themed also like Spanish house.

 |Max's Restaurant, Vigan branch|

-Across Max's is Tongson's Royal Bibingka store, bibingka is a round pudding rice cake, Vigan's bibingka is smaller than regular sized bibingka at around 3 inches diameter in size and also tastes different from regular bibingka you buy usually during Christmas holidays that has dessicated coconut, theirs is different because they don't put coconut on top, they use grated cheese instead.
-I swear it's so delicious!! the one box of one dozen inside did not last for two hours when we arrived home and gave it for "pasalubong".
+Across Max's is Tongson's Royal Bibingka store, bibingka is a round pudding rice cake, Vigan's bibingka is smaller than regular sized bibingka at around 3 inches diameter in size and also tastes different from regular bibingka you buy usually during the Christmas holidays that has desiccated coconut, theirs is different because they don't put coconut on top, they use grated cheese instead.
+I swear it's so delicious!!
+The one box of one dozen inside did not last for two hours when we arrived home and gave it for "pasalubong".

 |Tongson's Royal Bibingka Store|